gpiemont/jpath/README.md

 # jdson

-Simple interface to query JSON or Python dict with a C-like syntax
+Simple interface to query JSON or Python dict objects with a C-like syntax.